Cyril-Meyer/DeepSCEM/README.md

 * pred
   * use infer without pad when it's possible
 * Current code is prone to user input error
+* UI
+  * Unloaded data still in view and user can move z selector and crash software.

 #### Know bugs